stiofanEimeid/the-online-cookbook/testing.md

 #### Adding Recipes

 Users may only add recipes if they are logged in.
 Users who attempt to add recipes without logging in by using the add recipe url will be asked to login or register to add recipes.
 Users who are logged in may add recipes from the link in the side navigation bar or from the link in their account under the 'My Recipes' tab.

 They will be required to complete a number of fields including recipe name, recipe description, meal type, cuisine, cooking time, preparation time, number of people the recipe serves, steps, ingredients, dietary information and finally recipe image.
 All these fields are required except for recipe description, image and dietary information (although the latter merely equates to no special dietary information).
+All recipes must have at least one step or ingredient.

 If a user attempts to submit a form without filling one or more of the required fields, the form will not submit and they will be asked to provide input for the empty required fields.
 I tested this feature with recipes I myself inputted to the database.
 I then made sure the correct information appeared in the database through MongoDB Atlas.

 #### Editing Recipes